KKeerthana7/M1_Game_Magic-Number/1_Requiements/README.md

 # Requirements
-# Introduction : Magic nunmber
+# Introduction : Magic number
      A number is said to be a Magic Number, if the recursive sum of the digits up to single digit will be equal to 1.
 # Features:
      If the single digit of the given sum of the digits is 1 the the number is called a magic number.